What is a Repeat Prescription?

 We will return your prescription to you by post if a stamped addressed envelope is provided.

 Many chemists offer a delivery and collection service.
 Speak to your preferred chemist directly for details.
 This means that you do not have to come to the surgery to collect your prescription and then take it to a chemist.

 We will be introducing a new way of generating your prescriptions called “Electronic Prescription Service” (EPS) which will mean that your prescriptions will go directly to a chemist of your choice.
 With EPS this means that you no longer have to come to the surgery to pick up your repeat prescriptions, you can go straight to your nominated chemist.

 You still need to allow 48 working hours from the time of your request.

 Unfortunately certain medications cannot be done through EPS due to safety reasons.
+Please enquire further at reception for the specific medicines that this applies to.
 These medications include:

 - Private prescriptions

 We would like to spend less on medicines you can buy without a prescription to free up funds for other valuable NHS services.
 Practices across North West London will no longer routinely prescribe medicines which are available to buy over the counter in pharmacies (and, in the case of some medicines, in supermarkets and other shops too).